 - 2 dry red chilies – kept whole or halved and seeds removed

-- Mix the above mentioned kadhi ingredients including salt, till smooth in a pan.
+- Mix the above mentioned kadhi ingredients including salt, till smooth and fine in a pan.
 Use a wired whisk to stir.
 No lumps should be there.

-- Keep on a low flame and stirring at intervals simmer and cook for 12 to 15 minutes till the gram flour or besan gets cooked and the kadhi thickens a bit.
+- Keep the pan on a low heat and stirring at intervals simmer and cook for 15 to 20 minutes till the gram flour or besan gets cooked and the kadhi thickens a bit.

 - The consistency of the kadhi is neither thick nor thin.